Ford Fiesta Van review

 It's based on the supermini, so the Fiesta Van shares the same five-star Euro NCAP score.
 This includes an 87 per cent score for adult occupant protection, and there are driver and passenger airbags included as standard, while seat airbags are an option at around £300.

 Go for a Fiesta Van, and you get front disc and rear drum brakes, but the Fiesta Sport Van has discs all round.
-It also comes with 16-inch alloys with wider tyres, while adding optional 18-inch wheels boosts grip even further.
-However, adding the big wheels also adds a steering limiter, so the larger tyres don't rub the insides of the wheelarches when the steering is on full lock.
+It also comes with 17-inch alloys with wider tyres, while adding optional 18-inch wheels boosts grip even further.

 Electronic stability control is standard, and so is traction control, while Ford's MyKey allows you to set up the van for different users with speed limiters and a lock on radio functions available.
 The Fiesta Sport Van version also gets Ford's excellent Quickclear windscreen as standard.